How to Train a Cat? 12 Expert Tips for Pet Owners

 1. Come when called

-When training your cats, it is crucial to start with a simple command.
+When training your house cats, it is crucial to start with a simple command.
 Teaching your cats to come when called is one powerful trick.
 This process helps you keep your felines safe and makes it easier to find them when necessary.

 Steps to train: